ffedox/alicefedotova/content/_index.md

         My research explores both emerging and fundamental challenges in language technology, combining linguistic insights with reproducible methods to address the complexities of both unimodal and multimodal data.

-        Recent projects include designing pipelines for the creation of language resources, improving ASR for verbatim transcription, and adapting transformer-based models to address complex multimodal challenges.
+        Recent projects include designing pipelines for the creation of language resources, improving speech recognition for verbatim transcription, and adapting transformer-based models to address complex multimodal challenges.

         Currently investigating Task 1 of [CLEF eRisk 2025](https://erisk.irlab.org/).
 Open to collaborations! 🔍
     design: